ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 **Is there a block explorer?**

+- Please provide a link to the block explorer.

 ## Add your layer 2 {#add-exchange}

 If you want to add a layer 2 to ethereum.org, create an issue on GitHub.